Catamaran Lagoon 380 · 2018

 Puerto del Rey Marina (Fajardo), Fajardo, Puerto Rico

-- Captain provided
+- With Captain

 Charter a yacht in Puerto Rico for a fun boat vacation with your friends or family.
 Discover the stunning coastlines, the colourful buildings of San Juan and the breathtaking remote beaches.